LMU-MSBA/Disconnected-Unveiling-Patterns-in-Telecom-Churn/data/raw/Readme.md

 - Analyzing customer behavior and identifying patterns that lead to churn.
 - Building predictive models to forecast customer retention.
-- Assessing the effectiveness of various services and support features in customer satisfaction and retention.
+- Track customer support inquiries over the past month
 - Informing customer segmentation and targeted marketing campaigns.

 ## Format

-The dataset is provided in an Excel format.
+The dataset is provided in an CSV format.